 My wife and I sat down with our other children and looked at our son’s body and asked them to name him.
 We chose Benjamin Davis Kemper.
 Benjamin Davis Kemper is as much my child as any of our living children.
 Benjamin Davis is buried in a cemetery in Troy, OH where he was given the dignity he deserved with a funeral and burial.

-This Saturday, February 23rd we will visit that gravesite and mourn the loss of our son.
-We will look to heaven and know that he is with Christ, waiting for our family reunion one day.
+Today, February 23rd I will visit that gravesite and mourn the loss of our son.
+I will look to heaven and know that he is with Christ, waiting for our family reunion one day.

 Will you join me in this commitment?
 Will you Stand True?